jxwleong/jtag-boundary-scan/README.md

 to `UPDATE_DR` state to update the `Update Registers` with latest test pattern.
 Repeat the process by going to `CAPTURE_DR` state if further `EXTEST` is desired.

 **Note, me and my [supervisor](https://github.com/chaosAD) noticed that when `EXTEST` instruction is loaded first time, it works fine.
-But when trying to reload the EXTEST instruction again.
+But when trying to reload the EXTEST instruction for another test.
 The MCU seems to regain control of the pin and cause unexpected behaviour.
 To solve this, if the EXTEST instruction is already loaded and directly shift the data from TDI and TDO.
 In short, if multiple EXTEST is needed, make sure don't reload the instruction register.**

 ## JTAG I/O signals
 ![Example of JTAG waveform](https://trello-attachments.s3.amazonaws.com/5cee3006c401286b7627b5c5/5d01a23eae083935945dcb4a/af60b1f0e726cff13dfc213a915b40b6/jtagWave.png)